 Cocos Keeling Islands declared a State of Emergency in response to the COVID-19 pandemic.

-As at 18th June 2020,as advised by the Territory Controller, Cocos Keeling Islands remains COVID-19 free.
+As at 6th November 2020 Cocos Keeling Islands remains COVID-19 FREE

 For further information on travel to the Cocos Keeling Islands, please see travel info section of our website.